Eulis Atjih: Production

 Eulis Atjih was produced by Java Film Co., which had made the first film in the Dutch East Indies, Loetoeng Kasaroeng, in 1926.
 The earlier film had left Java Film Coy in a poor financial after it underperformed; as such, for Eulis Atjih the company had to find financial backers.
-The film was directed by G. Krugers and based on the novel by Joehana.
+The film was directed by George Krugers and based on the novel by Joehana.
 The film featured native Indonesian actors, including Arsad and Soekria.
 It was a black and white, silent film.

 Eulis Atjih was the second film to include native Indonesians in its cast, and the second feature film produced in the country.
 The native role was emphasised in the film's promotion; a poster for a screening at the Orient Theatre in Surabaya, for example, wrote that the film's native cast was equal to any American or European one.
 Of note is the film's use of the word "Indonesia", which was not to be formalised as a preferred term for the archipelago until the Youth Pledge in 1928.